OmaAbuamer/Omar-Abuamer/README.md

 <img width="55%" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

-- 🌱 Currently learning the Laravel framework ;
+- 🌱 Currently learning the Laravel framework
-- 👨🏽‍💻 Studying Js and integrating it with Larave ;
+- 👨🏽‍💻 Studying Js and integrating it with Larave
 - 👯 Improving my Vue.js skills for Laravel integration
-- 🤔 I’m looking for help with Design Pattern 😭;
+- 🤔 I’m looking for help with Design Pattern 😭
-- 💬 Ask me about anything, I am happy to help ;
+- 💬 Ask me about anything, I am happy to help
-- ⚡️ Fun-Fact: I have a degree in in Computer Engineering, IT concentration ;
+- ⚡️ Fun-Fact: I have a degree in in Computer Engineering, IT
-- 📫 How to reach me: omaraboamer3430@gmail.com ;
+- 📫 How to reach me: omaraboamer3430@gmail.com

 **Languages and Tools:**